Machine-Readable Chemical Structures

 Finding relevant articles based on IUPAC names or trivial names of molecules is a challenging task, while chemical identifiers allow for unambiguous identification of compounds.
 Redrawing of chemical structures is labour and time intensive, while chemical table (CT) files or SMILES structure codes can be used without any additional effort with any common structure drawing software.

-Having machine-readable chemical structures as CT files such as mol files, InChI identifiers and SMILES structure codes as part of a dataset associated with a research article will enhance its findability by making the article easily indexable and structure-searchable.
+Having machine-readable chemical structures as CT files, such as mol files, and as SMILES structure codes plus the InChI identifiers as part of a dataset associated with a research article will enhance its findability by making the article easily indexable and structure searchable.
 This also improves interoperability and facilitates reuse of scientific work.

-While such information is not required for structured field-specific repositories such as Chemotion Repository, since this information is provided by the repository software, datasets in generic repositories benefit from this information.
+While such information is not required for structured field-specific repositories such as Chemotion Repository, as this information is provided by the repository software, datasets in generic repositories benefit from this information.

 Get mol files